 - Secure Drupal hosting in Acquia Cloud

-The Drupal Security Team includes approximately 40 people, a number of whom are Acquia employees.
+The Drupal Security Team includes approximately 40 people, several of whom are Acquia employees.
+The security team works with the Drupal Security Working Group, which reviews and supports the work of the security team.
 The security team created a framework to report and prioritize the mitigation of security vulnerabilities discovered both in Drupal core and in Drupal contributed modules.
 The team also provides best practices for secure module development and Drupal site creation and configuration.
 This Keeping Drupal Secure blog post describes how the Drupal Security Team responds to security issues.
 Read more about the Drupal security team.

 In addition to the proven security of Drupal core, numerous contributed modules strengthen the security of a Drupal site.
 These modules extend Drupal's security by adding password complexity, login, and session controls, increasing cryptographic strength, and improving Drupal's logging and auditing functions.
-For further research on security-related Drupal modules, see the following:
+For further research on security-related Drupal modules, see Enhancing security using contributed modules.

 There has been much publicity about password breaches of service providers' websites.
 Often the root cause of the breach of user passwords is due to poor access controls at the password database and weak encryption methodologies used to encrypt the database.
 Acquia believes that both strong access controls and strong encryption methodologies are the best means of protecting passwords.

-Drupal 7, which is used by Enterprise Drupal Gardens and is the preferred Drupal core version used by Acquia Cloud Enterprise customers, encrypts passwords held in the database using the strong SHA512 hash function with a per-user salt function applied.
+Drupal 7, which is used by Acquia Cloud Site Factory and is the preferred Drupal core version used by Acquia Cloud Enterprise customers, encrypts passwords held in the database using the strong SHA512 hash function with a per-user salt function applied.
 Drupal 6, by default, uses the MD5 cryptographic hash function and does not apply a salt.
-You can strengthen Drupal 6 password encryption by using the PHPASS module, which implements secure password hashes and multiple salts and is used in Drupal Gardens and Acquia Network.
+You can strengthen Drupal 6 password encryption by using the PHPASS module, which implements secure password hashes and multiple salts.

 To prevent common vectors of attack, Acquia Cloud is built to ensure that Drupal sites are hosted securely in accordance with best practices.
 Major points include the following: